1969 Detroit mayoral election: Results

 Voter turnout of over 70% was at record-level for the city's mayoral elections.
 This came despite rainy and cold weather on election day.
 Mean turnout in the city's 1,111 precincts was 60.89%, with a standard deviation of 7.21 percentage points.
 Mean turnout in the 221 precincts that were 90% or more Black was 70.59%, with a standard deviation of 6.64 percentage points.
 Mean turnout in the 461 precincts that were 90% or more White was 68.79%, with a standard deviation of 6.89%.

 Gribb's won a roughly 7,000 vote majority, winning an estimated 82% of the White vote and an estimated 6% of the Black vote.
-Gribbs swept predominently White precincts, which saw some record turnouts (some approaching 80%).
+Gribbs swept predominantly White precincts, which saw some record turnouts (some approaching 80%).
 Austin solidly won Black parts of the city.
 He lost, in part, due to many inner-city districts having low voter turnout (some as low as 40% in some).

 Mary Beck won only around 2,000 votes as a write-in candidate.

 Aftermath

 Detroit would go on to elect a Black mayor in its next election in 1973, when Coleman Young was elected.
 Young had been a supporter of Austin's 1969 candidacy.

 Immediately after Austin's strong general election performance, top Democratic Party officials, such as Michigan Democratic Party chairman James McNeely, openly considered running Austin for statewide office in 1970, such as for lieutenant governor.
-He ultimately ran for Michigan secretary of state in 1970 and was elected the first African American to hold statewide elected office in Michigan and the first African American to serve as any U.S. state's secretary of state.
+He ultimately ran for Michigan secretary of state in 1970 and was elected, becoming the first African American to hold statewide elected office in Michigan and the first African American to serve as any U.S. state's secretary of state.